V. S. Pritchett: Legacy

 The V. S. Pritchett Memorial Prize was founded by the Royal Society of Literature at the beginning of the new millennium to commemorate the centenary of the birth of "an author widely regarded as the finest English short-story writer of the 20th century, and to preserve a tradition encompassing Pritchett's mastery of narrative".
 This prize is awarded annually, with up to £2,000 being given for the best unpublished short story of the year.

-Perhaps his most prominent literary successor is the contemporary American Writer Darin Strauss, who has written widely about Pritchett, and who worked to get Pritchett's novel Mr Beluncle back into American print, providing a new introduction.
+Perhaps his most prominent literary successor is the contemporary American writer Darin Strauss, who has written widely about Pritchett, and who worked to get Pritchett's 1951 novel Mr Beluncle back into print in America, providing a new introduction.